Minimal Algorithmic Information Loss Methods for Dimension Reduction, Feature Selection and Network Sparsification: Method

-In Algorithm~\ref{milsalg} we describe a function called \textsc{InfoRank}, which produces a ranking of $e_1,\dots,e_{|E(G)|}$ from least informative to most informative edge, i.e. a list of edges sorted in increasing order by their information contribution to $G$.
-This ranking facilitates the search for the most neutral elements of the system (see Section~\ref{uniqcomp}), which in turn helps MILS preserve the components that maximize the information content of the resulting object.
-Note that the same algorithm may be applied, \textit{mutatis mutandis}, to nodes or to any data element of an object or dataset, e.g. a pixel of an image, or a row or column in a spreadsheet.
+The pseudocode in Algorithm~$ 2 $ in the Sup.
+Mat. assumes that there is a unique such $e$, which may not necessarily be the case in general.
+Algorithm~\ref{milsalg} solves this problem by performing simultaneous deletions on all edges with an information contribution given by those in $\textit{minLoss}$.
+To this end, Algorithm~\ref{milsalg} introduces \textsc{InfoRank}, a method that produces a ranking of $e_1,\dots,e_{|E(G)|}$ from least informative to most informative edge, i.e., a list of edges sorted in increasing order by their information contribution to $G$.
+This ranking facilitates the search for the (most) neutral elements of the system (see Sections~$ 2.8 $ and~$ 3.3 $ in the Sup.
+Mat.), which in turn helps MILS preserve the components that maximise the information content of the resulting object with a speed-up in running time compared to the ideal exponential-time version of MILS---a speed-up achieve even in case neutral elements are not unique.
+See also Section~\ref{sectionTheory} for a theoretical discussion.

-MILS is, by design, \textit{optimal} and \textit{universal} in the computability and algorithmic-information theoretic sense, and only dependent on the method for approximating algorithmic complexity in the preservation of any possible feature of interest that contributes to the (algorithmic) information content of a network such as, evidently, its degree distribution and other graph-theoretic, algebraic or topological features, even those not necessarily captured by any graph theoretic measure or classical information approach~\cite{zkgraph}.